Mauler125/r5sdk/docs/languages/en/faq/faq.md

 We suggest not using your main account for this.
 You need an origin account with Apex Legends in the library.
 We also suggest to turn off Auto-Update.

 ## Are there bugs?
-There is shit-ton of bugs still persisting YOU WILL CRASH GURANTEED.
+**Yes**, There is shit-ton of bugs still persisting YOU WILL CRASH GURANTEED.
 You can follow our [Trello](https://trello.com/b/ymr4R3j9/apexmod-s3n1094) page for tracking what bugs have been reported and fixed at this time.
 <br/>See Also: [Why do I crash when connecting to a Server?](#why-do-i-crash-when-connecting-to-a-server)

 ## Can I contribute?
-Everyone can, please open pull requests and issues on our github projects we would love any help we could get!
+**Yes!** Everyone can, please open pull requests and issues on our github projects we would love any help we could get!

 ## Can I play alone on a server?
-Yes you can, and even disable the ring to practice certain maps.
+**Yes**, you can even disable the ring to practice certain maps!
 <br/>See: [Hosting a server](servers/hosting)

 ## Why do I crash when connecting to a Server?